manicprone/joint-kit/README.md

 // Dynamically generate the defined methods: joint.generate({ methodConfig });

-// You can now utilize the methods using the syntax: const input = {
+// Utilize the method logic using the syntax: const input = {
-  fields: { is_live: true },
+  fields: { is_live: true }, // retrieve all "live" profiles
 };
 joint.method.Profile.getProfiles(input)
   .then((result) => { ... })